romilly/TIL-this-about-AI-Agents/README.md

 ## Today I learned this about AI Agents

-I'm exploring the world of AI agents.

-As I find interesting open source Python code that's relevant to AI agents, I'll publish it here.

-I'll be adding simple agent implementations and useful tool functions that you can call from any tool-enabled LLM.
-My focus is on code that will run locally using Ollama.
+Here is the code described in [this article on medium](https://medium.com/@romillyc/building-a-minimalist-ai-agent-2053e26dabba?source=friends_link&sk=226f9b2a1e64b608394aaa9cc9f93d5d).
+That's a friend link, so you can read it even if you're not a member.
 I'm assuming that you are familiar with Python.
 Jupyter notebooks, and the basics of LLMs.

 ### Installation

-The instructions are for a Linux environment, as that is what I use.
+The instructions are for a Linux environment, as that is what I'm used to.

 You'll need a recent installation of Python (3.10+).